Sullivan Galleries: 2011

 Sullivan Galleries, June 11–25, 2011

-Showcasing design from the Departments of Architecture, Interior Architecture, and Designed Objects (AIADO) and Fashion Design, this exhibition brings together work by more than 50 graduate students.
+Showcasing design from the Departments of (AIADO) and Fashion Design, this exhibition brings together work by more than 50 graduate students.
 Through their individual approaches, they present new design solutions, situating their works within the inter-spaces of cultural and built systems.
 The works explore the unseen aspects of our society—many of which have been forgotten or overlooked—by reinhabiting space, challenging perceptions of interiority, and redefining values.